 The Coalition for Access, Affordability, and Success Application

-The Coalition Application is a new application created to begin use in fall 2016 as a centralized "toolkit" platform that allows students to build and organize a portfolio of their work across all four years of high school.
+The Coalition Application is a centralized "toolkit" platform that allows students to build and organize a portfolio of their work across all four years of high school.
 The philosophy behind the creation of this application is to allow students to start thinking about their college process early on and to help students who may not have access to college guidance by removing some of the obstacles these students can face.
-There are currently 90 member institutions that accept the Coalition Application.
+There are currently over 150 member institutions that accept the Coalition Application.
 This is the only application that requires member institutions to meet a set of characteristic in order to join.
-All member institutions must have a graduation rate of 70% or more in six years, and they must offer need-based financial aid.
+All member institutions must have a graduation rate of 60% or more in six years, and they must offer need-based financial aid.

 A Shared Application for a System of Colleges

 Some state school systems share a general application that can be submitted to all colleges in the state system.
 An example of this is the State University of New York (SUNY) system of universities.
 The SUNY Application allows students to apply to multiple SUNY schools with one application.
 However, SUNY schools also accept the Common App.
 If a student is only applying to SUNY schools, the SUNY Application would be a suitable choice.
 If a student is applying to SUNY schools as well as schools outside of the SUNY system, then the Common App would be a better choice.

 How do I choose the right application to use?

 Some colleges may accept all of these forms of applications and some schools may only accept one form.
 However, the Common Application is generally the best choice, as this application is most widely used across the country.
 If you are applying to a college with multiple application choices, it is best to contact that school and find out if they have a preference.
 If there is no preference, you can feel confident using the Common App.